 The Court of Appeal held that the determination of whether an insured is authorized to operate a motor vehicle per Statutory Condition 4(1) is restricted to a consideration of restrictions imposed by the Ministry of Transportation.
 A criminal probation order restricting a person from driving does not render that individual not authorized to operate a motor vehicle.
 Aviva was required to pay on behalf of its insured despite his having operated the snowmobile contrary to the terms of his criminal probation order.

-This case was digested by Dionne Liu and first posted on Quicklaw and published in the Harper Grey Insurance Law Newsletter.
-If you would like to discuss this case further, please contact her at firstname.lastname@example.org.
+This case was digested by Dionne Liu, and first published in the LexisNexis® Harper Grey Insurance Law Netletter and the Harper Grey Insurance Law Newsletter.
+If you would like to discuss this case further, please contact Dionne Liu at firstname.lastname@example.org.